-The college has supported data analysis by purchasing evaluative software such SNAP for surveys and employee evaluations; eLumen to support SLO assessment information; Nvivo to streamline the capture of qualitative trends; and eInstruction to help users obtain immediate responses within their classes.
-The college recognizes the importance of evaluating all tools and instruments in a systematic manner and communicating results campus wide.
+SBVC has supported data analysis by purchasing evaluative software, such as SNAP for surveys and employee evaluations, eLumen to support SLO assessment information, Nvivo to streamline the capture of qualitative trends, and eInstruction to help users obtain immediate responses within their classes.
+SBVC recognizes the importance of evaluating all tools and instruments in a systematic manner and communicating results campus-wide.
+For instance, the initial deployment of eLumen was unsuccessful and campus feedback on the use of the software was primarily negative.
+Based on this feedback, the ASLO Committee undertook an evaluation of a number of SLO management software products and sought feedback from the campus.
+SBVC decided to continue using eLumen for SLO management and will implement the software in gradual stages (2.73).

-The results of the SLO evaluation cycle has identified a variety of ideas and methodologies for departmental improvement and increasing student achievement on SLOs.
+The SLO evaluation cycle has yielded a variety of ideas and methodologies for departmental improvement and increasing student achievement on SLOs.
 Departments have

-- Identified the need to establish course pre-requisites - Identified the need to establish a common assessment instrument - Rewritten SLOs - Modified assessment instruments to improve assessment and analysis of SLOs - Implemented more hands-on activities
+- identified the need to establish course prerequisites, - identified the need to establish a common assessment instrument, - rewritten SLOs, - modified assessment instruments to improve assessment and analysis of SLOs, and - implemented more hands-on activities (2.82).

 The campus needs assessment process is an effective evaluation process that leads to improvement in programs and services.
-In Spring 2014, the Budget Committee approved funding up to one million dollars of Program Review Needs Assessment requests for one-time funding.
-Funded items include; funding for adjunct counselors, replacement of the sound system in LA 100 and the Greek Theater, additional funding for library materials, microscopes, diesel lab renovations and development of a mobile app for the campus.
+In spring 2014, the Budget Committee approved funding up to \$1 million of program review needs assessment requests for one-time funding.
+Funded items include funding for adjunct counselors, replacement of the sound system in LA 100 and the Greek Theatre, additional funding for library materials, microscopes, Diesel lab renovations and development of a mobile app for the campus.
+Programs should discuss and evaluate the impact of funded items in their next program efficacy.